 A member of the UCLA faculty since 1980, Dunn has held the Nippon Sheet Glass Company Endowed Chair in Materials Science since 2003.

-Dunn joined the UCLA Engineering faculty in 1980.
-His research interests concern the synthesis of inorganic and organic/inorganic materials, and characterization of their electrical, optical, biological and electrochemical properties.
-A continuing theme in his research is the use of sol-gel methods to synthesize materials with designed microstructures and properties.
+Dunn is widely known for his research on the synthesis of inorganic and hybrid materials and their applications in electrochemical energy storage devices such as batteries and capacitors.
+A continuing theme in his research involves the use of sol-gel methods to synthesize materials with designed microstructures and properties.
 His recent work on electrochemical energy storage includes three-dimensional batteries and pseudo-capacitor materials.
-Ho co-directs the newly … with…

-Dunn earned his Ph.D. from UCLA in 1974 in ceramics.
-He also holds a master’s degree in materials science from UCLA and earned his bachelor’s degree in ceramic science from Rutgers University.
+Dunn earned both his Ph.D. and master’s degree from UCLA in ceramics and materials science, respectively.
+He received his bachelor’s degree in ceramic science from Rutgers University.
 Prior to joining UCLA Engineering, Dunn was a staff scientist at the General Electric Research and Development Center.